ramisetti/ramisetti.github.io/_how-to/compile/OpenFOAM-v1812-ARM.md

 date: 26/08/2019
 revised: 08/09/2019
 ---
 The intructions to build OpenFOAM (v1812) on ARM based processors using the ARM and CRAY-MPICH compilers are presented.
 Although OpenFOAM v1812 does come with the compilation rules for the ARM based systems few modifications as mentioned on the ARM developers page<sup>[1](#1),[2](#2)</sup> are still required to build OpenFOAM for better performance.
 Here the focus is to primarily compile OpenFOAM on the ARMv8-A (64 bit) cores.
-These instructions presented below are tested on the Cavium ThunderX2 ARM cores available on the Isambard (Phase2), which is a Tier 2 HPC facility for UK-based researchers<sup>[3](#3)</sup>, are presented on this page.
+These instructions presented below are tested on the Cavium ThunderX2 ARM cores available on the Isambard (Phase2), which is a Tier 2 HPC facility for UK-based researchers<sup>[3](#3)</sup>.
 The diff-based patch approach is used here to create the patch files that help you update the necessary files instead of editing them manually to avoid any mistakes.

 1. Download OpenFOAM-v1812 and ThirdParty-v1812